Deyht/CIANNA/README.md

 CIANNA is a general-purpose deep learning framework primarily developed and used for astronomical data analysis.
 Functionalities and optimizations are added based on relevance for astrophysical problem-solving.
 CIANNA can be used to build and train large neural network models for various tasks and is provided with a high-level Python interface (similar to keras, pytorch, etc.).
 One of the specificities of CIANNA is its custom implementation of a YOLO-inspired object detector used in the context of galaxy detection in 2D or 3D radio-astronomical data products.
 The framework is fully GPU-accelerated through low-level CUDA programming.

+*Developer team*

-Developer : [David Cornu](https://vm-weblerma.obspm.fr/dcornu/), FR - LERMA / Observatoire de Paris, PSL
+Lead Dev: [David Cornu](https://vm-weblerma.obspm.fr/dcornu/), post-doc researcher, AI Fellow, FR - LERMA / Observatoire de Paris, PSL
+Dev: Gregory Sainton, Research engineer - AI, FR - LERMA / Observatoire de Paris

 david.cornu@observatoiredeparis.psl.eu